-On completing this course you should be able to read and understand literature where these procedures are reported, select the appropriate statistical procedure for research, run the procedure, and report the results from an informed base of understanding.
+After completing this course you should be able to read and understand literature where these procedures are reported, select appropriate statistical procedures for research, run procedures, and report results from an informed base of understanding.

-- Parametric test of difference statistics of T-tests, ANOVA, ANCOVA, MANOVA, and MANCOVA.
-Factorial analysis with multiple independent variables will also be covered along with Repeated Measures ANOVA.
+- Parametric test of difference statistics: t-tests, ANOVA, ANCOVA, MANOVA, MANCOVA.
+Factorial analysis with multiple independent variables will also be covered along with repeated measures ANOVA

 - Integration of statistical results into reports.

-Aron A, Coups E, Aron EN (2013).
-Statistics for the Behavioral and Social Sciences: Pearson New International Edition: A Brief Course.
+Aron A, Coups E, Aron E (2019).
+Statistics for the Behavioral and Social Sciences: A Brief Course, 6th Edition.
 Pearson Higher Education.